rpm-software-management/librepo/README.md

 # librepo

-librepo - A library providing C and Python (libcURL like) API to downloading repository
+librepo - A library providing C and Python (libcURL like) API for downloading linux repository metadata and packages

 ## Building